Jump to topic

 A representative from your department will take you to the Badging Office to obtain an ID badge.
 New hires will be asked to show a government-issued photo ID during the badging process.
 Badges will be issued at the time the picture is taken.
 The Badging Office is open:

-- Monday, Wednesday, Friday: Noon to 4 p.m.
+• Monday, Wednesday, Friday: Noon to 4 p.m.

-- Tuesday: 8 a.m. to Noon
+• Tuesday: 8 a.m. to Noon

-- Thursday: 7 a.m. to Noon.
+• Thursday: 7 a.m. to Noon.

 First Month

-Please note that your Benefits and Retirement selections must be made within your first 31 days of employment so you’ll want to view the Orientation eModule in that timeframe and before making your elections.
+Please note that your Benefits and Retirement selections must be made within your first 31 days of employment so you’ll want to view the Benefits eModule in that timeframe and before making your elections.

-If you have questions regarding your benefits, please contact the Human Resources Services Team at 814-865-1473, Monday-Friday, 8:30 a.m. to 4:30 p.m
+If you have questions regarding your benefits, please contact the University Park Human Resources Services Team at 814-865-1473, Monday-Friday, 8:30 a.m. to 4:30 p.m

 Foundations for Success is a half-day onboarding program aimed at helping new employees navigate the College of Medicine by providing the resources and information they need to be successful.
 The program includes presentations from key units to help you navigate the college and our relationship with Penn State Health and Penn State.
-All new College of Medicine employees will receive an invitation to the Foundations for Success after their new hire onboarding events.
+All new full-time College of Medicine employees will receive an invitation to the Foundations for Success after their new hire onboarding events.
 This program is held the second Tuesday of every other month from 8:30 a.m. to noon.
 The 2023 sessions will be June 13, Aug.
 8, Oct.
 10 and Dec.
 12.

 All members of the Penn State community are asked to remain mindful of their individual commitment to the Penn State values by helping to keep the University a safe and ethical institution.
 In addition, as members of this community, everyone should be responsible stewards of University funds, whether generated from state, federal, student or other sources.
 The University does not condone wrongful conduct by any member of the Penn State community, no matter what position they may hold.
 Penn State encourages the reporting of misconduct.
 If you see something, say something.
 If you report misconduct, be assured that the University will protect you from retaliation, as outlined in policy AD67: Disclosure of Wrongful Conduct and Protection from Retaliation.
 Contact the Office of Ethics & Compliance for more information.
 Types of misconduct and how to report are available on the Office of Ethics & Compliance website.